moccalotto/kaos/_brainstorms/ever-dungeon.md

 #### Stone

 As with metal, stone can be mined from certain areas of The Dungeon.
 Some monsters also carry stone.
-And again, certain monster parts can be transmuted into stone by magic.
+Certain monster parts can be transmuted into stone by magic.

 #### Wood